Alex-II/Alex-II.github.io/_posts/2017-12-09-core_design_principles.md

 Why implement later?

-	* we might learn more about the domain/vision/design of the thing we're implementing  e.g. we might figure out what DB features we need as the requirements clarify so we implement prod DB at the end
-	* we might turn out to not need that thing
-	* (Thoughts: we might do some other high-ROI activity instead)
+i) we might learn more about the domain/vision/design of the thing we're implementing e.g. we might figure out what DB features we need as the requirements clarify so we implement prod DB at the end ii) we might turn out to not need that thing iii) (Thoughts: we might do some other high-ROI activity instead)

 Postpone != procrastinate (procrastination is not getting things done that should have been done)